 When physical symptoms begin to occur, the user is no longer just putting him or herself in harm’s way but is also putting other’s wellbeing at risk due to the physical impacts of being under the influence.

 It is extremely common for those who are under the influence of drugs and/or alcohol to seem disconnected from his or her surroundings.
 That is because the brain is either slowing down or working overtime.
 It is usually difficult to connect with someone who is under the influence because of how his or her brain is functioning.
 Other mental signs of substance abuse include:

 Some addictive substances, such as meth, can cause users to suffer from psychosis, severe depression, and excessive anxiety.

 The emotional toll that someone who is addicted to drugs and/or alcohol can experience can be too much to bear.
 Addiction is extremely complex, and it impacts all aspects of one’s wellbeing, including his or her emotional health.
 Several individuals addicted to drugs and/or alcohol suffer from feeling hopeless on a regular basis.
 Being trapped in a cycle of substance abuse can make it seem like there is no way out.
 In addition, other emotional signs of substance abuse can include:

 - Pervasive feelings of loneliness

 - Struggling to feel emotionally stable in between mood swings

 When someone is riddled with emotional signs of addiction like these, they can begin to erode away at one’s spiritual wellbeing, often making the addiction more intense.
 However, despite all of these signs of substance abuse, there is hope and there is a way to overcome the challenges that have developed in conjunction with the abuse.

-At JourneyPure, we have adopted a holistic approach to addiction treatment so that all patients can heal their physical, psychological, behavioral, emotional, and spiritual health.
+At JourneyPure, we have adopted a comprehensive approach to addiction treatment so that all patients can heal their physical, psychological, behavioral, emotional, and spiritual health.
 With the appropriate support and guidance, we at JourneyPure can help those ready to recover.